iainctduncan/scheme-for-max-docs/source/building.rst

 * -ldl
 * -lm

+The first three are for the C74 SDK, and the rest are linking in S7.
 With these in place, we should be able to build.
 Building will generate lot of warnings about S7 pointers.
-I need to figure out how to turn those off, but they are harmless.
+I need to figure out how to tell XCode it's ok, as I'm following examples from the S7 FFI, but they are harmless right now.

 A successful build should build a new version of **s4m.scm.mxo**, by default in **Packages/max-sdk-8.x.x/externals**.
-If you want to change where this goes you can do so, it's somewhere in the XCode config labrynth.
+If you want to change where this goes you can do so, it's somewhere in the XCode config labyrinth.

+If you plan on hacking on Scheme for Max, you'll want to get Max launching automatically on compile.
 To make the development workflow better, under **Product -> Scheme** you should see **max-external**.
-Choose **Edit Scheme** and the **Run** submenu to setup up whether Max launches automatically on compile.
+Choose **Edit Scheme** and the **Run** submenu.
 Select your Max.app as the executable to run.
 This will relaunch Max whenever you compile, so you don't have to close and open Max to load your new external whenever you make changes.

 If you have previously installed the binary package, you may need to move it out of your Max